tundish/blathnaid/blathnaid/tale/chapters.rst

 man, skinny, and only about three feet high.
 He wore no clothes and had no hair, except for a few wisps on his chin.
 He sat with legs half-crossed, as a prisoner might in a cell with no furniture.

-The name of this creature is Krol.
+The name of this creature was Krol.

 The legend
 ----------

+[NARRATOR]_

     I am not the world expert on Krol.
-What I have heard about him would fill a book, although not all of that can have been the truth.
+What I have heard about him would fill a book, although only half of it is likely true.

-I do know he'd been an important figure in antiquity.
-And he did again walk as a man in our modern age, and performed many brave deeds here.
+    I do know he's been an important figure in Antiquity.
+He appears again as a man in our modern age, and does do many brave deeds here.

-But at the time of this story he was held back in the Netherworld.
-For reasons I don't understand, his spirit was bound to the City, and the best he could manage was to manifest in the cellar of that tavern, when the moon was full enough to shine through the bars of the windows.
+    But at the time of this story he is held back in the Netherworld.
+For reasons I don't understand, his spirit is bound to the City, and the best he can manage is to manifest in the cellar of that Tavern, when the moon is full enough to shine through the bars of the windows.

 Try This
 --------

-So Krol said, "I am cursed to be here while there is light from the moon.
+So Krol said, "I am cursed to be here while there is light from the Moon.
 And I may eat only what is offered to me".
-Jack thought about this for a moment and went over to one of the big barrels, which was called 'This'.
+Jack thought about this for a moment and went over to one of the big barrels, which was called **This**.
 He opened up the tap a little, so it half-filled the tundish below.
 And he passed it to the little Imp, who grinned and straight away started drinking it down.

 Simplicity
 ----------

-Then Krol caught sight of Jack's trivet and thoughtfully traced the shape of one spoke with a thin bony finger.
+Then Krol caught sight of Jack's Trivet and thoughtfully traced the shape of one spoke with a thin bony finger.
 "Do you know what this one is?", he asked.

-Jack didn't have a clue what he was talking about.
+Jack couldn't fathom what he meant.

-"This spoke stands for Simplicity", said Krol.
+"This spoke stands for **Simplicity**", said Krol.
 He continued, sounding slightly tipsy.
 "Simplicity.
 Try to train that.
 It can be cultivated, can simplicity."
 Jack was about to ask him to repeat himself, but when he looked he saw that Krol had fallen immediately to sleep.